OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 * Node Port
 * Load Balancer

-A Cluster IP Service resource provides a private IP address that applications deployed within the Kubernetes cluster can use to access other applications.
+A Cluster IP Service resource provides a private IP address that applications deployed within the Kubernetes cluster can use to access other Pod resources.

 ![Cluster IP](cluster-ip.svg)